 MDS experts, Dr Alan List and Dr David Sallman, describe what blood and marrow transplantation (BMT) is, and when it is used for myelodysplastic syndromes (MDS).
 Doctors also call BMT a stem cell transplant or hematopoietic stem cell transplant.
 BMT is a treatment that replaces your diseased stem cells with healthy ones.
 BMT is the only treatment that may cure MDS.
 The doctors explain how it works and who is eligible for BMT.
 They also describe allogeneic transplant (using cells from another person) and autologous transplant (using your own cells).

-the Myelodysplastic Syndromes Foundation, Inc and Mechanisms in Medicine Inc.
+This educational activity has been developed by the Myelodysplastic Syndromes Foundation, Inc. and Mechanisms in Medicine Inc.

-This activity is supported by charitable grants from Celgene Corporation, Jazz Pharmaceuticals, Novartis, and Takeda Oncology.
+This activity is supported by an educational grant from Acceleron Pharma, Bristol-Myers Squibb, Celgene Corporation, Jazz Pharmaceuticals, Novartis, and Takeda Oncology.

-This website is part of the Animated Patient™ series developed by Mechanisms in Medicine Inc., to provide highly visual formats of learning for patients to improve their understanding, make informed decisions, and partner with their health care professionals for optimal outcomes.
+This website is part of the Animated Patient™ series developed by Mechanisms in Medicine Inc., to provide highly visual formats of learning for patients to improve their understanding, make informed decisions, and partner with their healthcare professionals for optimal outcomes.